Human trafficking in Venezuela: Protection (2008)

 As of 2008, the Venezuelan government did not operate shelters dedicated to trafficking victims, and relied on NGOs to provide the bulk of victim assistance without government funding.
 Government-provided psychological and medical examinations were available for trafficking victims, but comprehensive victim services such as counseling, follow-up medical assistance, job training, and reintegration assistance were generally unavailable.
-The government operates a national hotline through which it receives trafficking complaints, and refers trafficking victims to NGOs for care.
+The government operates a national hotline through which it receives trafficking complaints and refers trafficking victims to NGOs for care.
 The government reported assisting 22 trafficking victims in 2007, in addition to collaborating with IOM to repatriate two Venezuelan victims who had been trafficked to Switzerland and Mexico.
 However, since the Venezuelan government does not have policy provisions in place to help protect against human trafficking of men, many of these resources only help women and children.
 The lack of a secure witness protection program discouraged some victims from assisting with the investigation and prosecution of their traffickers.
 According to NGOs, the government does not have a formal mechanism for identifying trafficking victims among prostituted persons in the nation's commercial sex trade.
 As of 2008, there were no reports of victims being jailed or penalized for crimes committed as a result of being trafficked.
 The government provides some legal protection for the resettlement of foreign victims to third countries if it appears they may face hardship or retribution if returned to their country of origin.

 Prevention (2008)

 The government acknowledges that human trafficking is a problem in Venezuela, but views the country as principally a transit point.
 Nonetheless, the government has increased efforts to reduce demand for commercial sex acts and to raise public awareness about the dangers of human trafficking by airing public service announcements and widely distributing posters and pamphlets against commercial sexual exploitation, forced labor, and child sex tourism, and advertising the government's hotline number.
-The government also reported shutting down a hotel on Margarita Island which had been advertised in the United Kingdom as a destination for sex tourism.
+The government also reported shutting down a hotel on Margarita Island, which had been advertised in the United Kingdom as a destination for sex tourism and harboring.
 It has also sponsored a large number of nationwide anti-trafficking workshops and training programs for police officers and other government officials.
 The government has partnered with UNICEF to continue to draft a national anti-trafficking action plan, and collaborated with NGOs and international organizations on other anti-trafficking efforts, but relations with these organizations are reported to be uneven.
 Moreover, high turnover in official personnel appears to have hampered some of the government's overall anti-trafficking efforts.
 Many of its anti-trafficking efforts have been short-lived, and due to economic instability, underfunded and abandoned.